cyang728/DEMOdesign/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+The following example demonstrates how to use DEMOdesign to simulate a Bayesian adaptive dose-finding trial.

 ``` r
 library(DEMOdesign)